-Figure 6 shows the fractional (percentage) variances of the six variables from the first EOF mode with the total variances from the observation, and the model simulation with (with-out) initialisation.
-The observational total variances for the pr, the ua850, the ua200, the va850, the va200 and the psl, are depicted by the first lead EOF mode in 21.2, 59.0, 36.5, 20.6, 28.5 and 50.0 percent, respectively.
-The models simulated the comparable explanatory variances, which showed a slight discrepancy for the first leading mode in the non-initialisation.
-From non-initialised simulation to initialised simulation, the CGCMs tended to enhance the first EOF leading mode because they show larger fractional variances of the total variances of the six variables.
-We note that the CanCM4 and the GFDL-CM2p1 significantly increased the fractional variances from non-initialisation to initialisation.
+Figure 6 shows the fractional (percentage) variances of the six variables from the first EOF mode with the total variances from the observation and the model simulation with (without) initialisation.
+The observational total variances for the pr, the ua850, the ua200, the va850, the va200, and the psl are depicted by the first leading EOF mode in 21.2, 59.0, 36.5, 20.6, 28.5, and 50.0 percent, respectively.
+The prediction systems simulate a comparable explanatory variance, which shows a slight discrepancy for the first leading mode in the non-initialisation.
+From the non-initialised to initialised simulation, the prediction systems tend to enhance the first EOF leading mode because they show larger fractional variances of the total variances of six variables.
+We note that the CanCM4 and the GFDL-CM2p1 significantly increase the fractional variances from non-initialisation to initialisation.

-The ENSO is a dominant mode of the inter-annual variability of the coupled ocean and atmosphere climate system, which has strong effects on the inter-annual variation of the EASM (Wang et al., 2000; Wu et al., 2003).
-Wang et al. (2015) summarised that the first EOF lead mode of the ASM is ENSO developing mode.
-As previously mentioned, the first EOF mode was improved in the initialised simulations, compared to the non-initialised simulation.
-This also can be found in the ENSO indices (Figure 7).
-The individual members and their ensemble mean of the six models show a low correlation coefficient to the observational Niño3.4 and the SOI in the non-initialised simulations.
-These two indices showed strong antiphases in the observation, with the correlation range being -0.94 to -0.92 for four seasons (DJF, MAM, JJA, SON).
-Without initialisation, the models can describe the anti-correlation between Niño3.4 and the SOI, but with weaker correlation.
-Compared to the noninitialisation, there is a significant improvement for models in capturing the observational Niño3.4 and the SOI in the initialised experiments.
-The initialisation lowers the spread of Niño3.4 and the SOI in all the six models.
-There is a noticeable change between the model in producing the relationship between the Niño3.4 and the SOI.
-We found that the GFDL-CM2p1 (HadCM3) shows a lower (higher) Niño3.4-SOI correlation in initialisation than that in non-initialisation.
-With initialisation, the ensemble mean of each model outperforms its individual members in capturing Niño3.4 and the SOI, while without initialisation it showed a worse performance than that of the individual members in simulating Niño3.4 and the SOI.
+The ENSO is the dominant mode of inter-annual variability in the coupled ocean and atmosphere climate system, which has strong effects on the inter-annual variation of the EASM (Wang et al., 2000; Wu et al., 2003).
+Wang et al. (2015) concluded that the first EOF leading mode of the ASM is the ENSO developing mode.
+As previously mentioned, the first EOF mode is improved in the initialised simulations compared to the non-initialised simulation.
+This also can be found in the ENSO indices (Fig. 7).
+The individual members and their ensemble mean of the six models show a low correlation coefficient to observational Niño3.4 and the SOI in the non-initialised simulations.
+The two indices show strong anti-phases in the observation, with the correlation range being -0.94 to -0.92 for four seasons (DJF, MAM, JJA, SON).
+Without initialisation, the models can describe the anti-correlation between Niño3.4 and the SOI, but with a weaker correlation.
+Compared to the non-initialisation, there is a significant improvement for models in capturing the observation of Niño3.4 and the SOI in the initialised experiments.
+The initialisation lowers the spread of Niño3.4 and the SOI in all six models.
+There is a noticeable change between the model in producing the relationship between Niño3.4 and the SOI.
+We find that the GFDL-CM2p1 (HadCM3) shows a